journeymonitor/control/README.md

         extension=php_openssl.dll
         extension=php_pdo_sqlite.dll
         extension=php_sqlite3.dll
+        also add 'date.timezone = Europe/Berlin' to the file
     now open a cmd console and try to run 'php' - if you see no output at all thats's good! next you need to install composer https://getcomposer.org/download/ now you need to cd into the cloned directory and run composer install